 Budgeting Basic #1: Budgeting is about confidence, not guilt

-A reason lots of people avoid budgeting is because they think it means giving up everything they love and converting to a super-frugal lifestyle.
+A reason lots of people avoid budgeting is that they think it means giving up everything they love and converting to a super-frugal lifestyle.
 Or they might be scared they’ll discover that they’ve been spending lots of money on the “wrong” things.